dkargin/Video-Streaming-Server-and-Client/README.md

 live555 testRTSPClient (used in VLC):
 `./testProgs/testRTSPClient rtsp://localhost:1025/video.mjpeg`

-You can save jpeg images and use test jpeg loader to analyse what happened with data aftre being streamed
+You can save jpeg images and use test jpeg loader to analyse what happened with data after being streamed

 `../openRTSP -m rtsp://localhost:1025/wide_shit.jpg`
 It should save reassembled JPEG frames back to a file